 - Championing housing and job supports for those with disabilities and mental illness

-Sen. Dibble lives in Uptown, in the East Isles neighborhood.
-He is married to Richard Leyva and in his spare time, Sen. Dibble is an avid runner, swimmer, weight lifter, and triathlete, and has run in several marathons across the United States.
-He enjoys theater, film, reading, cooking, and travel.
+Dibble lives in Uptown, in the East Isles neighborhood.
+He is married to Richard Leyva and, in his spare time, is an avid runner, swimmer, weight lifter, and triathlete, and has run in several marathons across the United States.
+He enjoys theater, film, reading, cooking, knitting, and travel.